ronkok/Hurmet/docs/en/manual.md

 [align-right]: ../../images/align-right.svg "align-right"
 [info]: ../../images/info.svg "information"

 Hurmet’s foremost feature is its calculation cells.
 The rest of this document is about them.
-But first I'll note two other features:
+But first I'll note one other feature:

 #### TeX

 Besides its calculation cells, Hurmet also has cells that emulate the math mode of ¢\TeX¢.
 These cells display, but do not calculate, math.
 You can insert a TeX cell by clicking the ![integral] button.
 Type __Shift-Enter__ to save the cell.

+To create a cell in TeX display mode, first change the paragraph format to center-justified, then create the cell.

 For more information about TeX and LaTeX, good places to start are the Wikibooks pages for writing [math] and [advanced math]; and the KaTeX [home page] and [supported-functions] page.

 Hurmet calculation cells use a different syntax than TeX.
 In calculation cells, the syntax is more akin to a programming language, yet it renders like mathematics.

-#### Markdown

-Hurmet can export or import a document in [Markdown](https://guides.github.com/features/mastering-markdown/ "Markdown") format.
-This is useful for collaboration

-Say that you have written a calculation.
-It’s awesome and you want to share it so that others can use it as a template.
-An easy way to share work is via a GitHub [Gist](https://gist.github.com/ "Gist").
-Then anyone can view it, download it, or comment on it.
-If it is in Markdown format, you can read the Gist right there on GitHub.
-Here’s an [example](https://gist.github.com/ronkok/7fec7d11f6fb6a031e5a0827e3531d68).

-Hurmet’s version of Markdown adds two extensions that GitHub does not recognize, those being TeX math content between `$…$` delimiters and calculation cells between `¢…¢` delimiters.
-It’s okay to write math into your document.
-It’s just that GitHub will not render it as math.
-Instead, GitHub will display the raw code.
-You can still read it.

-GitHub Gists work best for simple content.
-Markdown does not recognize indented paragraphs or table styles.
-Markdown table cells cannot be merged and cannot contain lists or multiple paragraphs.

 And now, on to the main event, Hurmet’s calculations.